 - The business version of the card offers a companion certificate after spending $30,000, while the personal version offers a $125 American flight discount after spending $20,000

-- The business version of the card offers 2x miles on American Airlines purchases, telecommunications merchants, cable and satellite providers, car rental merchants, and gas stations, while the personal version of the card offers 2x miles on American Airlines purchases, gas stations, and restaurants
+- The business version of the card offers 2x miles on eligible American Airlines purchases, telecommunications merchants, cable and satellite providers, car rental merchants, and gas stations, while the personal version of the card offers 2x miles on eligible American Airlines purchases, gas stations, and restaurants

 As you can see, the cards are very similar.
 Personally, I think the biggest distinction is that the business card often has a better bonus.

 The Best Premium Business Credit Card

 If you’re looking for the single best and most well-rounded business credit card out there, I highly recommend the Ink Business Preferred℠ Credit Card (review).
 The card has a bonus of up to 80K points, has a reasonable $95 annual fee, offers 3x points in useful categories, and more.